-REV. JUDY HALL, MSW, LCSW, is a former social worker and social work supervisor in Fairfax County School System's special education programs.
+Rev. Judy Hall, MSW, LCSW, is a former social worker and social work supervisor in Fairfax County School System's special education programs.
 In addition to completing her Master's degree in social work at Catholic University of America and a certification program in pastoral psychotherapy at Pastoral Counseling and Consultation Centers of Greater Washington, she has extensive specialized training in marital, family, and child therapy.
-She is currently a student at Wesley Theological Seminary.
+She is a graduate of Wesley Theological Seminary.
 A Licensed Clinical Social Worker in the state of Virginia, Judy is experienced in working with individuals, couples, families and children.
 Her work with people is grounded in her respect for the resilience and the strengths that individuals and families bring to the process of change and reconciliation.
 Judy works at PCNV's centers in McLean and Springfield.
-She can be reached at (703) 449-1944, (703) 335-6172 voice mail extension 625, or via email.
+She can be reached at (703) 335-6172 voice mail extension 325, or via email.

-DR. ANNE MARTIN, Ph.D. is a clinical psychologist and an Episcopalian.
+Dr. Anne Martin, Ph.D. is a clinical psychologist and an Episcopalian.
 She received her Ph.D. in Psychology from Rice University in Houston Texas, and her post-doctoral retraining in clinical psychology from George Washington University.
 Anne has a strong interest in how brains work, and an even stronger interest in working in relationship with clients to help overcome obstacles to a full, productive and satisfying life.
 She works mainly with adult individuals and groups, and has extensive experience providing psychotherapy to people suffering from depression (unipolar and bipolar) and anxiety (including post-traumatic stress and panic), along with addictions and chronic illnesses such as diabetes and HIV.
+Anne is also trained as a facilitator of psycho-educational groups that incorporate Dr. Bren?
+Brown?s research on shame, vulnerability and courage.
 She serves on the Diocese of Virginia Commission for the Prevention of Sexual Misconduct, and co-facilitates workshops on preventing child sexual abuse and adult sexual misconduct.
-Anne works at the McLean and Vienna Centers, and can be reached at (703) 449-1944, (703) 335-6172 voice Mail Extension 220, or via email.
+Anne works at the McLean and Vienna Centers, and can be reached at (703) 335-6172 voice Mail Extension 320, or via email.

-REV. CARL RIPLEY, M.Div., M.S., C.A.S., L.P.C., is a former teacher and coach, long time United Methodist minister, spiritual director, and pastoral counselor.
+Rev. Carl Ripley, M.Div., M.S., C.A.S., L.P.C., is a former teacher and coach, long time United Methodist minister, spiritual director, and pastoral counselor.
 Carl earned his Master of Divinity degree from Wesley Theological Seminary in Washington D.C., his Master of Science, and Certificate of Advanced Studies in Pastoral Counseling and Psychology from Loyola of Maryland.
 He did his clinical intern and residency work at the Springfield Site of Fairfax County's Outpatient Mental Health Services and The St. Charles Borremeo Pastoral Counseling Services in Arlington, Virginia.
 In addition to his clinical work Carl has also completed two post-graduate spiritual guidance programs including The Shalem Institute of Spiritual Formation.
 Carl works with a variety of persons - individuals, couples, families and adolescents over a broad range of issues such as anxiety, panic, depression, addictions, obsessions, compulsions, grief, loss, bereavement, marriage, divorce, guilt, shame, abuse, post traumatic stress, meaning, identity, sexuality, life adjustments and transitions, etc. Along with his skill in both analytical and Jungian orientations to therapy and dream analysis, he employs a wide variety of therapeutic orientations.
 In the tradition of all wounded healers, he sees the religious task and the healing task as essentially analogous: to help persons become free from the things that inhibit growth and development in order to facilitate the spiritual journey of the soul.
-Carl, a licensed professional counselor, works at the Centers in Springfield and Manassas as well as the satellite site in Arlington.
-He can be reached at (703) 449-1944, (703) 335-6172 voice mail extension 222, or via email.
+Carl, a licensed professional counselor, works at the Centers in Manassas and Arlington.
+He can be reached at (703) 335-6172 voice mail extension 322, or via email.